Rust-for-Linux/rust-for-linux.com/src/Rust-version-policy.md

 ## Supported versions

 The kernel documents the [minimal requirements](https://docs.kernel.org/process/changes.html) to compile it.
-In the case of Rust, currently only a single version is supported (i.e. rather than a minimum):

-> A particular version of the Rust toolchain is required.
-Newer versions may or may not work because the kernel depends on some unstable Rust features, for the moment.
+Since v6.11, the kernel supports a minimum version of Rust, starting with Rust 1.78.0.

-The reason is that we cannot guarantee newer Rust versions will work due to the [unstable features](Unstable-features.md) in use[^rust-is-stable].
-Removing the need for them is a priority in order to be able to eventually declare a minimum Rust version for the kernel.
+For the moment, we cannot guarantee newer Rust versions will always work due to the [unstable features](Unstable-features.md) in use[^rust-is-stable].
+Removing the need for them is a priority of the project.

-Having said that, generally speaking, newer versions should work, as long as one patches any potential compilation errors coming from changes in unstable features.
+To ameliorate that, the kernel is now being built-tested by Rust's pre-merge CI.
+That is, every change that is attempting to land into the Rust compiler is tested against the kernel, and it is merged only if it passes.
+Similarly, the `bindgen` tool has agreed to build the kernel in their CI too.

+Thus, with the pre-merge CI in place, those projects hope to avoid unintentional changes to Rust that break the kernel.
+This means that, in general, apart from intentional changes on their side (that we will need to workaround conditionally on our side), the upcoming Rust compiler versions should generally work.
+This applies to beta and nightly versions of Rust as well.

+In addition, the Rust project has proposed getting the kernel into stable Rust (at least solving the main blockers) as one of its three [flagship goals for 2024H2](https://rust-lang.github.io/rust-project-goals/2024h2/index.html#flagship-goals).

-[^rust-is-stable]: Note that the Rust language is stable, i.e. it promises backwards compatibility.
-See the [Unstable features](Unstable-features.md) page for details.
+[^rust-is-stable]: To clarify, the Rust language is stable, i.e. it promises backwards compatibility, except for those unstable features.

-### Distribution toolchains
+## Supported toolchains

-Some Linux distributions provide Rust toolchains (i.e. built by the distribution maintainers, rather than redistributing the ones from [rust-lang.org](https://www.rust-lang.org)).
-These toolchains should be fine to use, as long as they have not been modified in unexpected ways (and keeping in mind the versioning limitations).
+The Rust versions currently supported should already be enough for kernel developers in distributions that provide recent Rust compilers routinely, such as:

+  - Arch Linux.
+  - Debian Testing and Unstable (outside the freeze period).
+  - Fedora Linux.
+  - Gentoo Linux.
+  - Nix (unstable).
+  - openSUSE Slowroll and Tumbleweed.

+In addition, we support the toolchains distributed by Rust, installed via [`rustup`](https://rust-lang.github.io/rustup/) or the [standalone installers](https://forge.rust-lang.org/infra/other-installation-methods.html#standalone-installers).

+Finally, slim and fast LLVM+Rust toolchains are provided at [kernel.org](https://kernel.org/pub/tools/llvm/rust/).

+Please see the [Quick Start guide](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/rust/quick-start.rst?h=v6.11-rc1) for details.

-## Update policy
+## Minimum upgrade policy

-### Before a minimum version can be declared

-It remains to be decided how often the Rust version upgrades will land.
-Currently, we are tracking the latest Rust release as closely as possible, but it remains to be seen how other kernel developers feel about it.

-On top of that, if the [`klint`](klint.md) support is merged and starts to be routinely used, then we will also need to be mindful of its schedule.

-### After a minimum version is declared

-If we follow a similar model to the GCC and LLVM support in the kernel (which is likely), then we will not track the latest Rust release (i.e. as a minimum), though how wide the window will be remains to be seen.
-It is possible we may start with a small window and then widen it, similar to what was originally decided for the LLVM support in the kernel.

-## Submitting upgrades

-Please do not submit patches to upgrade the Rust version.
-If you want to discuss upgrading the Rust version in the kernel, then please [contact us](Contact.md).

-## Feedback

-We are looking for [feedback](Contact.md) from Linux distributions, companies and other users and maintainers of downstream kernel releases.

-In particular, it would be useful to know:

-  - What versions/policy would work best your distribution/company.

-  - If the kernel cannot satisfy exactly that (which is likely, given the current constraints), whether you would prefer to maintain a given compiler version for a while or to backport support from a newer version from mainline.
+We will start with a small window of supported Rust releases and then widen it progressively.
+However, we are still determining how often we will move the minimum to newer Rust versions, since we will have to balance different factors.
+For instance, we are following the evolution of which Rust version the upcoming Debian Stable distribution (i.e. Trixie) will package.